Music, Nations, Empires: Culture and Politics in Vienna & Prague

 - Tour of Semperoper Dresden

-- Staatskapelle Dresden / Performance of the Dresden state orchestra
+- Staatskapelle Dresden / Performance by the Dresden State Orchestra

 - Semperoper Dresden / The Magic Flute by Mozart